 \subsection{Hyperfine axis}

 Now, we quantitatively examine the hf-axis dependence on NSB dynamics.
-The contributions from distinct $\Delta m_F $ transitions to the power spectra are plotted on the left column of Fig.~\ref{theta_dep} to individually highlight the hf axis dependencies.
+The contributions from distinct $\Delta m_F $ transitions to the power spectra are plotted in the left column of Fig.~\ref{theta_dep} to individually highlight the hf-axis dependencies.
 This can be simply achieved by manually setting on and off the d-d Hamiltonian terms $\oB$, $\oC,\oD$ and $\oE,\oF$, while retaining $\oA$ since it introduces slight shifts in energy levels without initiating any transitions.
-The power spectra amplitudes change for each transition channel with respect to hf-axis, as it directly determines $\theta_{ij}$ (see, Fig.~\ref{crystal}) and hence, the contribution of each d-d term accordingly.
-Overall, the spectral overlaps of 0Q, 1Q and 2Q bands as a function of hf axis are clearly exposed on the left column of Fig.~\ref{theta_dep}.
+The power spectra amplitudes change for each transition channel with respect to hf axis, as it directly determines $\theta_{ij}$ (see Fig.~\ref{crystal}) and, hence, the contribution of each d-d term accordingly.
+Overall, the spectral overlaps of 0Q, 1Q, and 2Q bands as a function of hf axis are clearly exposed on the left column of Fig.~\ref{theta_dep}.
 The $\theta_{ij}$ dependence of NSB was also illustrated in Ref.~\cite{witzel06} within the secular approximation by means of Hahn echo decay which confirms our 0Q channel results.

-The SSTs are also displayed on the right column of Fig.~\ref{theta_dep}.
-As corroborated with the power spectra at $\theta_{\text{hf}} = 0 ^\circ$, the main nuclear spin diffusion occurs in 1Q ($\bar{\omega} = 0.5$) channel.
+The SSTs are also displayed in the right column of Fig.~\ref{theta_dep}.
+As corroborated with the power spectra at $\theta_{\text{hf}} = 0 ^\circ$, the main nuclear spin diffusion occurs in the 1Q ($\bar{\omega} = 0.5$) channel.
 The transitions around $\bar{\omega} = 0$ are highly suppressed since the $\oB$ term vanishes for the clusters of nearest-neighboring spins.
-However, as $\theta_{\text{hf}}$ deviates from $0^\circ$ the wavelet transform can capture these non-vanishing transitions.
-When compared to Fig.~\ref{cce_comp}, due to larger spinful abundance ratio in this case, the 2Q ($\bar{\omega} = 1.0$) channel constitutes complex beat patterns reflecting the physical configuration of second or higher nearest-neighboring spins.
+However, as $\theta_{\text{hf}}$ deviates from $0^\circ$ the wavelet transform can capture these nonvanishing transitions.
+When compared to Fig.~\ref{cce_comp}, due to larger spinful abundance ratio in this case, the 2Q ($\bar{\omega} = 1.0$) channel constitutes complex beating patterns reflecting the physical configuration of second or higher nearest-neighboring spins.